sampotts/plyr/readme.md

     <tr>
       <td><code>destroyed</code></td>
       <td></td>
       <td>When an instance is destroyed.
-The original element that replaced the container will be the event target.</td>
+The original element that replaced the container will be returned to your handler as the event target.</td>
     </tr>
 	</tbody>
 </table>